-Jan Noble has taught creative writing in prisons, schools and on psychiatric wards.
-For 10 years he was the poetry tutor and facilitator for award-winning Hackney mental health charity Core Arts.
+Jan Noble has taught creative writing in prisons, schools and psychiatric wards.
+He was the poetry tutor and facilitator at award-winning Hackney mental health charity Core Arts for 10 years.

 He has run community projects with homeless artists, writers and musicians at the Union Chapel and Islington Libraries with support from the WEA and Awards for All.